ONLYOFFICE/office-js-api/Cell/Api/Properties/Selection.md

 # Selection

-Returns an object that represents the selected range. **Read-only**.
+Returns an object that represents the selected range. **Read-only**

 ## Syntax